sintaxist/inedla-web/README.md

-# Make a siteweb for a school of PODOLOGT
+# Make a siteweb for a school of PODOLOGY

 This siteweb is the first who oficially was meake with REACT.ja and make an integration with Sendinblue (CRM) into the form.